0cjs/sedoc/ee/logic.md

 ### Level Conversion

+- [Electrocredible][lshift-ec] gives unidirectional with an NPN transistor and bidirectional with a MOSFET.
+(The MOFSET versions apparently use quite a lot of power, though.)
+- [Sparkfun][lshift-sf] has a BSS138 MOSFET schematic.
+- [Big Mess o' Wires][lshift-bmow] shows clamp diodes and how they don't work (particularly due to "soggy" curve around zener voltage).
+Comments are very useful:
+  - Some interesting discussion of the Sparkfun circuit above.
+  - Series resistor on a CMOS LV input line can do the trick if it has an internal protection diode from input to Vdd, though it assumes that Vdd supply can _sink_ the current that flows this way if it's not all used by other 3.3 V devices.
+Some FPGA data sheets suggest even 100-200 Ω will be ok.
+  - Zener soft Iz/Vz curve bad for various reasons.
+  - 74AHC125 powered by 3.3 V is fast, cheap and low power.
+(AHC is 5V-tolerant at 3.3 Vcc.)
+- [Code and Life][lshift-cl] gives passive voltage dividers, and buffer parts that can run multi-voltage (4050B, 4014B, 40109B, 74HCT125.

 The TI TXB0108 Bidrectional Voltage-level Translator with Auto-direction Sensing ([datasheet][TXB0108-ds], [app note][TXB0108-app] handles 1.2-3.6 V on A port and 1.65-5.5 V on B port.
 Pull-ups (such as on SPI bus) can